buzzqw/TUS/OBSS/markdown-separati/en/35-treasures.md

 >>> **Attention to treasures**: Never overdo treasures, especially magical ones.
 A treasure should not become a habit.
 Coins, gems, and consumables are one thing, but true treasures, those magical, special, unique ones, are another.

-Respecting the Law of Reward does not mean filling the characters' pockets, otherwise they will get bored of risking their lives for new treasures and items.
+Respecting the Law of Reward does not mean filling the characters' \*\* pockets, otherwise they will get bored of risking their lives for new treasures and items.
 When you make them find a magic item, always think in perspective.
-It's true that it can be nice to see players happy with what they've found, but then you'll be forced in the next adventure to give something even more powerful.
+It' \*\*s true that it can be nice to see players happy with what they' \*\*ve found, but then you' \*\*ll be forced in the next adventure to give something even more powerful.

 **Precious Ornaments** (500 gp or more): Precious ornaments are made of gold, mithral, platinum, or similar rare metals.
 Such objects include the types of normal ornaments plus scepters, pendants, and other large objects.